mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 draft: false
 ---

-In this blog post, I am going to show you how to deploy an AWS instance with a Machine Learning development environment using [Terraform](https://www.terraform.io/intro).
+In this blog post, you are going to learn, how to deploy an AWS instance with a python Machine Learning development environment using [Terraform](https://www.terraform.io/intro).
+So you should be able to deploy your next cloud based Machine Learning environment fresh in less than 5 minutes.

 All scripts used in this tutorial are available on github as part of the [onomatico](https://github.com/mapa17/onomatico) project.